Thuleanx/Grass/README.md

 - [ ] Pass sphere position to shader, sway generated grass away from sphere position.
 - [ ] Add noise to grass height and color.
 Also add wind.
 - [ ] Create a velocity texture and use compute buffer to dims it every frame.
 Then draw a circle mask around the character at the position of the controller, with intensity scaled by character velocity.
+- [ ] Instead of dimming, use the mass-spring damper equation